mahmoodahmadev/PortSwigger-Learning/Access Control/04 - User role can be modified in user profile/Notes.md

 ## Solutions/Workarounds:

-- Used Burp proxy to find all the API calls.
+- Used Burp Suite Proxy to capture and analyze all API calls, including those not visible in the browser's developer tools.

 ## Takeaways:

-- Always explore the application by using the networks tab to monitor any useful API calls.
+- **Always inspect network traffic** for hidden or undocumented API endpoints.
-- Use Burp Proxy to catch all the calls that are not sustained and visible in browser networks tab.
+- **Use interception proxies** (like Burp Suite) to uncover and manipulate requests not visible in browser tools.
-- Always check request & response of each API call to find any additional parameters that can be manipulated.
+- **Test for parameter tampering** by adding or modifying parameters in API requests.
+- **Privilege escalation vulnerabilities** can often be found in poorly validated profile update endpoints.
+- **Thoroughly review request/response pairs** for any fields that can be abused for privilege escalation.